 Invest in good growth stock mutual funds with a strong track record, and $800 a month could land you $1 to 1.4 million after 25 years.
 Not bad for a midlife start at saving!

 But here’s the deal, people: Procrastination will cost you.
 If you wait even five years to begin saving, you’d have to invest an extra $500 a month to hit your million-dollar goal.
 Even then, your potential shrinks to $980,000 to 1.2 million.

 2. Make the Most of Job Changes

 You’ve still got a lot of working years ahead of you.
 And odds are, you’ll change jobs at least once before you retire.
 When you do, you’ll have a decision to make: cash out your 401(k), leave it where it is, or roll it over into an individual retirement account (IRA).
-So what’s the right choice?
+So, what’s the right choice?

-Let’s say you have $25,000 in your 401(k) account when you leave your job and decide to use that money to pay cash for a car.
+Let’s say you have $25,000 in your 401(k) when you leave your job and decide to use that money to pay cash for a car.
 At a 25% tax rate, you’d pocket $16,250.
-But the $8,750 the government keeps for taxes and penalties isn’t the only money you miss out on at cash-out.
-You’re saying goodbye to $270,000 in potential growth over 25 years too.
-Nothing’s worth that kind of loss!
+But you’d lose $8,750 from taxes and penalties.
+Not only that, but you’re losing $270,000 in potential growth over 25 years.
+Nothing is worth that kind of loss!

 3. Don’t Wing It

 In 2017, Charles Schwab published a survey about how Americans define and manage their wealth.
 The report showed some startling statistics: only 36% of those surveyed have a financial plan!(2) Less than a quarter (24%) of people have bothered to put a plan in writing!
 The study also showed that 42% of 40-somethings don’t have a retirement strategy.
 It’s no wonder that more than a third of people aren’t confident about achieving their financial goals, and only one in five are very confident!